dmannan/graphSpec/specDefn.md

 # the csv, just source and target."
 Though we'd have to decide what to do for multigraph
 # not sure about this one but we should ahve this conversation

-"hollow": "yes" or "no" to indicate the absence or presence, respectively, of self-loops
+"hollow": "True/False" to indicate the absence or presence, respectively, of self-loops
 # BP: Can be calculated from the graph